Nardos-Amakele/Docker/README.md

 # ML Docker App

 A simple machine learning web application using **Docker**, **Flask**, and **Node.js**.
 The backend serves a machine learning model, while the frontend allows users to interact with the model through a form and receive predictions.
+It predicts weather a person likes coffe or tea based on age, favorite color and preference of sweets.

 ---